Auditors in Malta

 - companies must also file a copy of the financial statements with the Companies House within 42 days from the end of the filing date of the statements;

-- companies must also file an annual return with the Companies Register at least once a year, at the anniversary of the company.
+- companies are also required to submit annual returns with the Companies Register no later than 42 days after the anniversary of the company.

 Our accountants in Malta can explain all the accounting and audit requirements imposed on companies based on their size, while our auditors can handle all the aspects related to the audits in your business.

 Accounting rules in Malta

 Accounting principles in Malta are based on the International Financial Reporting Standards (IFRS) and the Accounting Regulation no. 1606/2002.
 Maltese companies falling under the regulations of GAPSE must meet the following criteria for a consecutive period of two years: